CBTrewin-Nybraten/regional-differences-in-glioblastoma-survival/README.md

-# regional-differences-in-glioblastoma-survival
+# Purpose

-Key script for the research paper: Unveiling regional differences in glioblastoma patient survival with real-world data from the Norwegian brain tumor quality registry
+This repository includes code for key analyses on regional differences in glioblastoma patient survival using real-world data from the Norwegian brain tumor quality registry.

+* **Responsible for analyses:** Cassia B Trewin-Nybråten Cassia.Bree.Trewin-Nybraten@fhi.no
+* **Date of completed analyses:** 2.5.2025